wustl-data/rooster-cogburn/docs/exercises/env-setup.md

 1. Add a test in `tests/test_devenv.py` to check for a filter condition, similar to our in-class demo.
 2. Commit and push your changes to your private repo.

-The workflow run in your Actions tab on GitHub should be **red**.
+The autograder run in your Actions tab on GitHub should now be **red**.
 We will turn this test green with the exercise on Thursday.